 This movie is a great opportunity to discuss with your students the social and cultural impact of fashion designers throughout history.
 You can even compare Coco Chanel and YSL and discuss how these two French fashion designers helped with women emancipation.

 “La Reine Margot” (Queen Margot) follows a young queen as she finds herself entangled in an arranged marriage during Europe’s religious wars between Catholics and Protestants.

 Unsatisfied, she finds a new lover and tries to escape, only to be imprisoned by her powerful and ruthless family.

 - Should the monarchy make its comeback in France?

 Discuss to what extent the monarchy has shaped French culture and society, starting with a brief timeline of the various regimes and an introduction to French history pre-revolution.
 Then, discuss the impact of the French Revolution in France and how the monarchy has effectively left an indelible mark on the French today.

 - The case for women’s rights: What took them so long?

 This movie depicts a society where women had little to no say in their own lifestyle.
-Use it as an opportunity to go over a history of the women’s rights movement and compare its success in France, the United States and worldwide.
+Go over a history of the women’s rights movement and compare its success in France, the United States and worldwide.
 What has been accomplished in 500 years and what remains to be done?
-Do your students feel that enough has been done?

 - How does terroir influence French cooking?